Alan McGee: Creation Management

-McGee announced in May 2014 he had restarted Creation Management with Simon Fletcher and signed The Jesus and Mary Chain as his first clients.
-The roster has rapidly expanded to include Wilko Johnson, Happy Mondays, Black Grape, Cast, Glasvegas, The Bluetones, and Shaun William Ryder solo projects.
-McGee has been quoted as saying "I want Creation Management to become as big as Creation Records was, together with my business partner we want to work with these great artists, help them reach all their full potential, as well as bringing on new young talent."
+McGee announced in May 2014 he had restarted Creation Management with Simon Fletcher and signed the Jesus and Mary Chain as his first clients.
+The roster subsequently expanded to include Wilko Johnson, Happy Mondays, Black Grape, Cast, Glasvegas, the Bluetones, and Shaun William Ryder solo projects.

 Creation23

 In August 2018, Alan McGee announced the launch of a new 7-inch label named Creation23, also with Fletcher.
 The label's first release was from North Essex group Rubber Jaw.

-In 2020 McGee set up the Creation Day festival, in collaboration with the City of Wolverhampton council.
-The festival was originally due to be held at Wolverhampton's West Park on 29–30 May 2021, with Happy Mondays, Editors and Echo and the Bunnymen as headliners, but was delayed for a year due to the Covid-19 pandemic.
+In 2020 McGee set up the Creation Day festival, in collaboration with the City of Wolverhampton Council.
+The festival was originally due to be held at West Park, Wolverhampton on 29–30 May 2021, with Happy Mondays, Editors, and Echo and the Bunnymen as headliners, but was delayed for a year due to the COVID-19 pandemic.
 The festival, now branded as the Utilita Creation Day festival, is now due to take place on 28–29 May 2022, featuring IDLES and Happy Mondays as headliners, as well as Glasvegas, Sleeper, Ash, and several acts signed to Creation23.

-Politics
+Creation Youth Music

+In 2024, McGee co-founded a new record label, Creation Youth Music.

+Political views

-In January 2000 he likened the Labour party to Big Brother in the George Orwell's Nineteen Eighty-Four and accused Tony Blair of being a "control freak".
+In January 2000 he likened the Labour Party to Big Brother in George Orwell's Nineteen Eighty-Four, and accused Tony Blair of being a "control freak".
 He had previously been one of Labour's biggest financial donors, having donated £100,000 to the party.

-One of McGee's last acts as Creation Records boss was to use £20,000 of Creation's money to fund Malcolm McLaren's campaign to run for Mayor of London.
-McLaren immediately stood down when Ken Livingstone finally decided to stand for Mayor.
+One of McGee's last acts as the head of Creation Records was to use £20,000 of the company's money to fund Malcolm McLaren's campaign to run for Mayor of London.

 In late 2009, McGee withdrew his support for the Labour Party, and wrote an article for The Sun on 1 October 2009 in which he praised Conservative leader David Cameron, saying that "at least David Cameron looks like a leader."

 In the 2010 general election, McGee stated that he had voted for Liberal Democrat Roger Williams.